The User Interface Hierarchy

 Open source, by itself, does not remove this hierarchy, although it can somewhat reduce it.
 Open source software only releases the source code to end users so that they can compile their own versions of it - when the design of compiled code is privileged, this comes with no requirement of specifications, development guidelines or documentation; as well as no guidelines towards project design.
 This resigns later developers to the arbitrary design decisions of the original developers, and forcing the end users to piece apart the code from the source, leading to a narrow understanding of the code.
 When software architecture is privileged, the authority of these architecture standards encodes itself deeply into all of the software produced for it, limiting its inherent structural design through specification.
 This stealthily sneaks hierarchical structure into code, even in parallel development, limiting the transmission of the development of UI and leads to accumulation of architectural debt over time.

 Smaller projects, for example, are often only coded with a static structure to get the code running.
 When a project is developed with no particular framework in mind, it reinforces design techniques that grow more and more difficult to change over time.
 This results in the creation of “Code Debt” - abstract structures that reinforce themselves throughout a program through repeated integrations to the point of being almost impossible to remove.
-Projects that only focus on compiled code are unable to forsee accumulation of code debt and often are not aware until the project has developed to a nearly unmanagable point.
+Projects that only focus on compiled code are unable to foresee accumulation of code debt and often are not aware until the project has developed to a nearly unmanageable point.
 Refactoring can reduce code debt by reallocating resources in a more efficient manner, but this is resource intensive, and the entropy of the project is embedded into how ultimately its codebase is developed as a single monolithic project.
 Focusing on software architecture can be a means to mitigate this problem.
-After all, static projects do have architecture, but that arcitecture changes constantly over time and is not composed with a specific design goal.
+After all, static projects do have architecture, but that architecture changes constantly over time and is not composed with a specific design goal.
 However, architecture provides false security.

 Linux, the more well known open source implementation of a UNIX kernel, is a very successful open source project created and maintained by Linus Torvalds.
 While the initial design of Linux was very clean and precise, the rigidity of its abstract structure lead to serious refactoring challenges, due to inability to predict future needs far into a project.
 A notable recent example involves socket input, which requires users to poll inputs directly.
-While remedied relatively recently, the work was extensive and required an enormous expenditure of manhours to overcome.
+While remedied relatively recently, the work was extensive and required an enormous expenditure of man hours to overcome.
 Other examples of restrictions imposed by design in Linux are the rigidity of UNIX file permissions and module systems, both of which have architectures closely tied with the rigid abstract infrastructure that defines the Linux environment.
 Linux’s success demonstrates a project can be useful for many decades, causing substantial code debt to accumulate, thus mitigating much of the advantage open source provides.

 In the case of CPython, the hierarchy is expressed differently.
 Guido van Russum, the original author, has very strong design ideals, reaching deep into the low levels of implementation.
 While these strong perspectives are well thought out and understandable, insistence on such strongly imposed design standards in practice leads to unnecessary limitations imposed on developers and forces them to use a rigid set of solutions that may over complicate implementations by developers.
 By expanding this rigid design philosophy throughout the CPython project, Russum has effectively closed off future potential by focusing on one ideal, forcing development of new versions to stagnate, as was evident by Python 3’s extreme development cycle.